 The Pope’s army does not kneel to the command to sin and abandon the Truth.

 Pray for EWTN and the Register.
 Support us in this fight.
+Tell everyone you know that this evil will prevail if we don’t aggressively oppose it with all that we are.
 The liberty and conscience of all Americans is at stake.